-At Laurier, we share a deep commitment to research and learning within a culture that fosters, supports and celebrates teaching excellence.
+At Laurier, we share a deep commitment to research and learning within a culture that fosters, supports and celebrates teaching and research excellence.
 It’s what allows our instructors to engage and inspire tomorrow’s leaders in classes that tackle big ideas but are small enough for faculty to know your name.
 It’s also what binds us across our nine faculties, 19,000 students, and locations in Waterloo, Brantford, Kitchener, Toronto and China.

 Our faculty are not just people who stand in front of a lecture hall.
 They explore student-centred learning and collaborative teaching in active learning classrooms, taking learning beyond the classroom walls into the community.
 They are leaders, innovators and trendsetters who work to actively engage their students – helping you to find your passion, connect with your learning material, and focus on your personal growth.